melkyades/assembly-porting-notes/x86-to-riscv.md

 ```

 The GUI is pretty simple and intuitive, you can create an assembly file there and assemble and step.
-On Ubuntu you can install jave with something like `sudo apt install openjdk-11-jre` (worked on 20.04).
+On Ubuntu you can install java with something like `sudo apt install openjdk-11-jre` (worked on 20.04).

-# Basics
+# RISC-V Basics

 While x86 has a Complex Instruction Set Computer (CISC) design, RISC-V (pronounded "risk five") is a Reduced Instruction Set Computer design.
 That means, among other things, that you have an optimized amount instructions, as few and as regular as possible.